 Students in Key Stage 1 (LPrep and UPrep) spend the majority of their time with their form teacher.
-LPrep and UPrep have specialist teaching for Music and PE and UPrep also have specialist teaching for Spanish and Drama.
+LPrep and UPrep have specialist teaching for Computing, Music, PE, Spanish and Drama.

 More specialisation is introduced as the girls pass through Key Stage 2 (Lower I - Lower III) so that in the Upper Juniors the girls receive specialist teaching for several subjects.
 Specialist Science lessons for all girls begin in Lower I. Technology is integrated into lessons to enhance digital literacy, as well as learning and teaching throughout the school (in addition to timetabled Computing lessons for KS2).